How to Cross the Mexico-Guatemala Border by Bus

 9 hr bus rides…yay

 In Bacalar I stayed at many hostels, with my last one being the Yak Lake House.
-Originally, we were planning on making our way down to Guatemala after Mexico, however, I never thought I would cross the land border to get there.
+Originally, we were planning on making our way down to Guatemala after Mexico.
+However, I never thought I would cross the land border to get there.
 The idea of crossing two borders by land in Central America was really daunting and I was honestly pretty afraid of the whole process.

 The reason we did it this way was a bit complicated, while I was staying in Bacalar with one friend, his plan was to head back up to Tulum to meet another friend who had just arrived in Mexico.
 Since I had already been to Tulum, I chose to head south solo instead, to avoid the back-and-forth trip.

-The trip started off with me and 3 other guests crammed into a taxi.
+The trip started off with me and 3 other guests crammed into a private taxi.
 The taxi took us to Chetumal where we had to pay the exit fee (see more in border crossing process).
 After a couple of British tourists refused to pay the exit fee then inevitably giving in, we swapped to a mini van and made our way down to Belize.

 🚌 Stopping over in Belize

 After passing through the border, we got off at the Belize ferry port.
-I waited around for about 30 minutes, then I used the toilet (costs $1BZD) and we made our way to the second bus.
+I waited around for around 30 minutes, then I used the toilet (costs $1BZD) and we made our way to the second bus.

 The dreaded wheel-well seat

-🛂 Border Crossing Process and 💰 Costs
+🛂 Border Crossing Process and Costs 💰

 In total you will need to cross four migration areas.